Team Rules & Expectations

 5. DRESS & ACT PROFESSIONALLY: You not only represent WEST when you compete but your teammates on the squad as well.
 You are expected to help maintain our professional reputation.

-- Dress should make the right first impression such that it does not detract from your message.
+- Dress should make you feel comfortable and confident such that it does not detract from your message.

-- The aim is business casual.
-You should always look a little nicer than your audience (ie. judges)
+- For new debaters, know that the norm is business casual.
+You should look a little nicer than your audience (ie. judges)

 - Use discretion with your behavior